jaypyro2000/minipurge/How_to_Make_Add_Ons.md

 Minipurge randomly selects a structure from a registry of mid structures.
 The registry has three parts.
 1) The name of the structure, located at minipurge:structure structures .
 2) The height of the mid chest from the ground, located at minipurge:structure structure_heights .
 3) (Not working yet) The distance a player should spawn from mid, located at minipurge:structure spawn_distances .

 You can overwrite all the structures to only have specific mid structures or you can add your structures to the mix by appending them to the lists.
+This must be done in the mpboot stage as the structures list is cleared at the end of each round.
 All three storage locations must be written to for each structure!

 An example of this is:
 ```